BikeshSuwal/nepseData/README.md

 # nepseData
-program to get major datas about companies listed in Nepse for comparison
+program to get major data of companies listed in Nepse for comparison